yusing/godoxy-wiki/src/Configuring-Routes.md

-# Docker Labels and Route Files
+# Configuring Routes

-## Why Use Labels?
+## TL;DR

-Using labels, you can:

-- Configure proxy settings (port, scheme, etc.)
-- Set aliases for your services
-- Specify middlewares, homepage config, etc.
+- For docker containers, use labels to configure routes
+- For non-docker apps, use route files

 ## What Are Route Files?

 - Route files are YAML files that are used to configure additional routes, typically for non-Docker apps.
 - They are under `config/` directory, with a meaningful name like `config/pve.yml` (means routes are from Proxmox VMs/LXCs)
-- They support hot-reloading (automatic reloading when file changes)
+- They will be reloaded automatically when file changes
-- If you don't have that many services, you can simply put all of them in a single file
+- **Remember to add the file to `providers.include` in `config.yml`**

 ## How to Use Them?